ikyman/A-Gio-Exposition-for-Pygame-Tkinter-Folk/tkinter/tkinter under scrutiny.md

 In sum:
 The ButtonManager owns 2 things: the "Create a button" function, and the Frame which positions the newly-created buttons.
 It's the button Zone.

-Also, the goal of this tutorial is for readers of this tutorial to read as little code as possible.
+~~Also, the goal of this tutorial is for readers of this tutorial to read as little code as possible.
 Do as I say, don't do as I do.
-My Waffling between pack() and grid(), in this light, is not a bug, but a feature.
+My Waffling between pack() and grid(), in this light, is not a bug, but a feature.~~

+No!
+That was not the reason why I used pack() instead of the superior Grid!
+Remember, this is technically a Golang GIO tutorial!
+And Gio's widget layout methodology is a lot more akin to pack() than grid().

 If you're dying to see the demo coded with grid(), you can switch the branch to the "tkinter using grid"